Posted on Friday, September 20th, 2024 at 9:00 am

 Losing a family member in an accident is heartbreaking, particularly if they died because of someone else’s actions.
 If this has recently happened to you in Atlanta, you may wonder who can sue for wrongful death in Georgia.
 Understanding who can file a wrongful death lawsuit is the first step in holding the liable party accountable for their actions.

-The Atlanta wrongful death lawyers at Jonathan R. Brockman, P.C. understand your desire for justice after a family member’s untimely death.
+The Georgia wrongful death lawyers at Jonathan R. Brockman, P.C. understand your desire for justice after a family member’s untimely death.
 Keep reading to find out who can sue for wrongful death in Georgia and how to get started.

 What Defines a Wrongful Death in Georgia?